 REDUCES RISK OF TYPE 2 DIABETES

 Studies have shown that fasting can help lower blood sugar levels and reduce insulin resistance.
-In some people, fasting has even been show to reverse type 2 diabetes.
+Fasting can even reverse type 2 diabetes in some individuals.

 PROMOTES BENEFICIAL CHANGES IN GENE EXPRESSION

 Even if you have a genetic predisposition for disease, lifestyle choices can ‘switch on’ or ‘switch off’ genes.
 Fasting has positive effects on how genes express themselves helping to prolong lifespan and protect against disease.

 There are a number of different ways to fast and different methods suit different people.
 Personally, I prefer to fast for 4-5 days at a time, 2-3 times a year, rather than try to fit it into my weekly schedule.
 You might imagine that fasting would leave you feeling tired, hungry and miserable, but in fact quite the opposite is true.
 Strangely, I look forward to my green-vegetable-juice-only fasts.